 Frequently asked questions about Azure Sphere

-Azure Sphere components are tightly integrated and sold together at a single, one-time cost—delivering a highly secure solution for building connected devices and scaling your IoT deployment.
+Azure Sphere components are tightly integrated and sold together at a single, one-off cost – delivering a highly secure solution for building connected devices and scaling your IoT deployment.

-If you already have connection-capable devices and equipment deployed within your organization, or if you’re considering connecting devices for the first time, Azure Sphere can help you protect your devices with guardian modules.
+If you already have connection-capable devices and equipment deployed within your organisation, or if you’re considering connecting devices for the first time, Azure Sphere can help you protect your devices with guardian modules.

 Guardian modules are physical attachments that require little or no equipment redesign.
 They process data and control equipment without ever exposing the equipment to the network.
 Guardian modules protect your operational equipment from disabling attacks, simplify device retrofit projects and boost efficiency through over-the-air (OTA) updates and IoT connectivity.